-identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers1
+identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers

 know and use the vocabulary of prime numbers, prime factors and composite (nonprime) numbers